cloudant/sabisu/README.md

  * Full text search (based on [lucene](http://lucene.apache.org/))
  * Complex search, filtering, and sorting
+ * Smart autocomplete to help you find what you're looking for
- * Statistical Analysis of your search/query
+ * Statistical analysis of your search/query (faceting)
  * Real-time streaming updates to the event list and stats (non-polling)
+ * Add custom attributes to your sensu events and make them searchable, indexed, and give them statistical context
+ * Easy "drill down" by clicking on any client, check, status or even custom attributes to see more events like them
  * Silence with expiration timeout, unsilence on resolve, or never expire
- * Create views of your environment and save, bookmark, and share them with your colleagues.
+ * Create views of your sensu environment and save, bookmark, and share them with your colleagues.

 Requirements
 ============